mondyfy/nepal-info/README.md

 Info Nepal is a tiny npm package that provides following data:-
 1. The list of the districts of Nepal in an array.
-2. List of districts of Nepal with respect to Provinces & Zones.
+2. List of districts of Nepal with respect to Provinces & Zones as an object.
-3. List of local bodies(i.e. municipalities) of respective districts.
+3. List of local bodies(i.e. municipalities) of respective districts as an object.

 ## Install